Professor Robin Bloomfield

 Prof Bloomfield has held a variety of professional and honorary posts.
 He was an independent member of the UK Nuclear Safety Advisory Group (NUSAC) before it was disbanded and in 2007 and was a member of the UK Cabinet Office Information Assurance Research and Co-ordination Group.
 He was the UK member of NATO Research Task on dual use technologies and co-chaired, for the EU, the 2007 Joint US-EU workshop on ICT-Enabled Critical Infrastructures and Interdependencies.
 Recently he has been a member of the UK Treasury Engineering Infrastructure and Interdependencies Expert Group that supported the revised UK Infrastructure Plans.
 He has been chairman of the European Workshop on Industrial Computer Systems (EWICS), and a long term member of the Safecomp programme committee.

-MA (Cantab) Natural Sciences, University of Cambridge, 1978
+- MA (Cantab) Natural Sciences, University of Cambridge, United Kingdom, 1978

 • Safety and Assurance Cases and security informed safety